Sums of Reciprocals of Fractional Parts II: Introduction

 i.e., that for a generic number $\alpha$ upper and lower bounds coincide.
 Even more precise results involving the partial qutients of the number $\alpha$ (see \cite{BL17}) were established thereafter.
 We direct the reader to the extensive treatise of Beresnevich, Haynes, and Velani \cite{BHV20} for more details on this.

 For $n>1$ the picture is significantly different.
 In particular, attempts to prove lower bounds as opposed to upper bounds for the sums (\ref{eq:s}) and (\ref{eq:s*}) have been far more successful.
 Let us recall the main milestones.
 General lower bounds for the sum $S(\bs\alpha,\bs T)$ were obtained by Beresnevich, Haynes, and Velani, via the Minkowski Convex-Body Theorem \cite{BHV20} (see Remark 1.4 and Theorem 1.10).
-These authors proved that for any vector $\bs\alpha\in\mb R^n$ and all $\bs T\in[1,+\infty)^n$ it holds that
+Their result shows that for any vector $\bs\alpha\in\mb R^n$ and all $\bs T\in[1,+\infty)^n$ it holds that

 where $\bar T$ stands for the geometric mean of the components $T_1,\dotsc,T_n$ of $\bs T$ and $\log x$ denotes the function $\log\max\{ x,e\}$.
 Lower bounds for the function $S^{*}(\bs \alpha,T)$ are not explicitly present in the literature, but may easily be deduced from the work of L\^e and Vaaler \cite{LV15}, who studied a modification of the sums in (\ref{eq:s}) and (\ref{eq:s*}), where the factors $q_1^+\dotsm q_{n}^+$ and $q$ at the denominator are removed.
-Note that the same sums are also considered in \cite{CT19}.
-Employing techniques from harmonic analysis, it was shown in \cite{LV15} that for all $\bs\alpha\in\mb R^n$ and all $T\geq 1$ one has that
+Namely, employing techniques from harmonic analysis, L\^e and Vaaler \cite[Theorem 1.1]{LV15} show that for all $\bs\alpha\in\mb R^n$ and all $T\geq 1$ one has that